carlpett/salt-vault/README.md

 Manage and use a [Hashicorp Vault](https://www.vaultproject.io) installation within Saltstack.

+# Deprecation note
-_Note:_ The code in this repo has been merged with the main Saltstack distribution.
-It will be part of the next feature release, 2017.x.
-When that version has been released, this repo will be deprecated.
-Until then, bug fixes and any new features will be added in both repos.
+The code in this repo has been merged with the main Saltstack distribution.
+Saltstack versions 2017.7 and higher has this code, and possibly refinements and bug fixes, bundled in the installation.

 ## Usages
 salt-vault contains both an execution module and a state module (and internally